|

 religion that celebrates human creativity as part of divine creativity, as

-religion did at its origins.
-In his latest work he turns to playwriting,
+In his latest work Dietrich turns to playwriting, dramatizing in Alphabetical

-professors, students, and administrators in American higher education that is
+administrators in American higher education that is presided over by the Lord

-presided over by the Lord of Misrule and suggests why an apocalypse might not
+of Misrule and suggests why an apocalypse might not be a bad idea. |

 |